jahidjubaer/Academic/Web_Programming/Project/Jahid_Worlds/README.md

 ### Front-End
 - **Frameworks/Libraries**: Next.js, React.js, and Tailwind CSS.
-- **Features**: Modern, responsive design with a focus on ease of use for offline shopping.
+- **Features**: Modern, responsive design with a focus on ease of use for shopping.

 ### Back-End
 - **Technologies**: Next.js (API Routes for server-side logic).